antmicro/Migrant/README.rst

 Apart from the main serialization framework, we provide a mechanism to translate primitive .NET types (and some other) to their binary representation and push them to a stream.
 Such a form is very compact - the number of bytes used by a serialized object is not based on it's type, but on the object's value, using the `Varint encoding <https://developers.google.com/protocol-buffers/docs/encoding#varints>`_ and, optionally, `ZigZag encoding <https://developers.google.com/protocol-buffers/docs/encoding#varints>`_.
 For example, serializing an Int64 variable with value 1 gives a smaller representation than Int32 with value 1000.
 Although CLS offers the BitConverter class, it is known to be quite clumsy and not very elegant to use.

-Another extra feature, unavailable in convienient form in CLI, is an ability to deep clone given objects.
-With just one method invokation, Migrant will return an object copy, using the same mechanisms as the rest of the serialization framework.
+Another extra feature, unavailable in convenient form in CLI, is an ability to deep clone given objects.
+With just one method invocation, Migrant will return an object copy, using the same mechanisms as the rest of the serialization framework.

 The first release of Migrant uses reflection mechanisms to handle the serialization.
-In the next step we will default to automaticaly generated custom code, that will handle serialization and deserialization even faster.
+In the next step we will default to automatically generated custom code, that will handle serialization and deserialization even faster.

 Compilation
 -----------